What Is Managed IT Support? A Small Business Guide

 - ✓Data Backup — automatic, scheduled backups so your files are safe if a computer is lost, stolen, or hit by ransomware

-- ✓Cybersecurity — antivirus, anti-ransomware, dark web monitoring, and more layered protections against attacks
+- ✓Cybersecurity — antivirus, anti-ransomware, dark web monitoring, and more layered protections against attacks (more in our business cybersecurity guide for York, PA)

 Managed IT vs. Break/Fix: What's the Difference?